openshift-pipelines/pipelines-as-code/README.md

 ## CLI

-`Pipeline as Code` provide a CLI which is design to work as tkn plugin.
+`Pipelines as Code` provide a CLI which is design to work as tkn plugin.

 Install it like this :